robertsj/me701/pages/more_on_oop.md

       instruction?
 -->

-  1. Why bother with objects?
-  2.
+  1. When is inheritance the right answer?

 ## Resources